FortnightFan/chess/README.md

 	init() : Corrects king position.
 Call this after adding all the needed pieces.

+  	can_black/white_castle()  : Returns True if the king can correctly castle.
+False otherwise.

 Check Logic Functions

 	is_black_in_check(board)/is_white_in_check : Returns a bool that states True if black/white is in check, or False otherwise.